Kietpawpan/carbon/README.md

 ## Carbon Reduction Evaluator
 The ZPOT Kaeokla for You project's potential carbon reduction was assessed using the Carbon Reduction Evaluator (CRE).
 This web application [https://esc.mnre.go.th/app/co2/](https://esc.mnre.go.th/app/co2/) estimates the CO<sub>2</sub> reduction achieved by reusing plastic cups for seed cultivation and reforestation projects.
 Here are the key assumptions used by the CRE:

-The carbon outcomes of the Kaeokla for You project were characterized as follows:
+The carbon outcomes of the Kaeokla for You project are as follows:

 ```mermaid
 flowchart LR